fbpx

 Note that the name of the xcbs file must remain exactly the same.
 Make sure you haven’t changed the name.

-If you have checked all previous items and still fail to get the Pro features within XCTrack, send us a Video through whatsapp showing the different details explained hereabove, including the full name of the xcbs file.
+If you have checked all the previous points and still cannot get the Pro features within XCTrack, send us a video via whatsapp showing the various details explained hereabove, including the full name of the xcbs file.
+To view the full name, select the file, then click on the 3 dots at the top right and select get info.
+Add also a screenshot of the IMEI as obtained by XCTrack in XCTrack Preferences/About XCTrack by clicking on the XCTrack version and then scrolling down.

 IMEI number can be found: